Visa and Mastercard

 Private Health Insurance

-So … If you have private health insurance (as opposed to Medicare or Medicaid), call your insurance company (the phone number should be on the back of your card).
+If you have private health insurance, call your insurance company (the phone number should be on the back of your card).
 Since insurance companies can sometimes make mistakes, obtain and save the name of the representative.
 Here are the important questions:

-- … Do I have a deductible and how much of that have I already met this year?
-(You may be told by the insurance company rep that “it is a covered procedure with just a copay”.
-You MUST ASK about a deductible; otherwise, you may be very disappointed to get a bill that you did not expect.)
+1) Do I have a deductible and how much of that have I already met this year?
+You may be told by the insurance company rep that “it is a covered procedure with just a copay”.
+You MUST ASK about a deductible; otherwise, you may be very disappointed to find that your insurance company isn’t paying.
 If I don’t have a deductible or if I have already met it …

-- … Is there any “out-of-network coverage” for procedures by doctors who are not in the plan’s network?
-As examples, we are “in network” (1) with nearly all Blue Cross plans except Blue Select and the BC HMO, (2) with nearly all Av-Med plans except the “Engaged” plan common in the Miami area, and (3) with nearly all Cigna plans except “Local Plus” and “BayCare”.
+4) Is there any “out-of-network coverage” for procedures by doctors who are not in the plan’s network?
+As examples, we are “in network” with nearly all Blue Cross plans except Blue Select and the BC HMO, and with nearly all Cigna plans except “Local Plus” and “BayCare”.

 Why a deposit policy?
 Without a deposit policy, a number of patients will cancel or postpone within a few days of their appointments, often after we have denied those appointment times to other patients.
 With a deposit policy, there is no need to overbook to compensate for no-shows.
 Also, patients with insurance often have copayments, and it is easier for us to refund the deposit less copay than it is to bill patients for their copayments.
 We also get more compliments than complaints about the policy: “I walked out of appointments twice with prior doctors, Doc, and I regretted it both times.
 But I wasn’t about to walk away from $100, so you helped me accomplish what I knew had to be done.”